EthanGriffee/Ethan-and-Divit-Part-2-Software-Dev/README.md

-Array is an Object, that has a pointer of pointers called contents, that is initialized with the size input upon creation by the user.
-The length field is also set to this size.

-The array is initialized with nullpointers, and indexes of the array can be set using the "set" method.

 You can get the contents of a specific index with the "get" method.

 The clear method sets the contents to be a pointer of null pointers.